 Read with your children.
 Reading aloud with your children is a great way to spend time together.
 Even better, reading and storytelling helps promote language, literacy and brain development.

 Explain things.
 Point out things that are worth noticing or remembering – for example, a digger on a building site, or a cicada shell in the backyard.
 Explain how they work if your child asks questions.

-Spend time listening to your kids.
+Why talking is important.
 Moments when your children have your exclusive attention are truly golden.
 If you stop what you’re doing and give your child your full attention, you’re also giving a great boost to his development and self-esteem.

 Be a good role model.
 Your child learns how to interact with others through her interactions with you.
 Every parent has to say ‘no’ and ‘don’t’ sometimes, but even these can be ‘learning moments’ if you’re clear about the behaviour you want.
 Praise your child when she cooperates, and model politeness.
-This will give her a powerful example to follow.
+This gives her a powerful example to follow.

 Create challenging learning opportunities.
 If you watch carefully, you’ll work out how to keep a game just within your child’s ability – not too hard, not too easy.
 For example, you might point to where a puzzle piece could go, rather than letting him flounder, or just doing it for him.

 Offer choices when you can.
 For example, instead of saying, ‘Put your t-shirt on’, you could say, ‘Do you want to wear the red t-shirt or the green one?’
 A choice is a good alternative to an instruction.
 It helps build independence and encourage responsibility, and gives your child the feeling she has some control in decision-making.

 Use your sense of humour when you’re reading or explaining things.
 Tease playfully.
 Humour and playfulness can help children’s wellbeing as they grow.